 Testing.
 Smart contracts should be deployed to the blockchain network to run.
 But this may cause certain difficulties with testing.
 Autotests are a good solution.
 By emulating a real environment, autotests verify that a smart contract works as expected.

 Acceptance and review.
-Even though there are no actual verification standards for smart contracts, there are special environments for developers to verify their code and logic.
+Even though there are no actual verification standards for smart contracts, there are special environments for developers to verify their smart insurance code and logic.
 An honest review and acceptance process should cover cost-effectiveness, including many reviewers and providing visibility of results.

 Deployment.
 Now it’s time to deploy the smart contract to the Ethereum blockchain so that everyone can use it.
 There are specific tools to speed up deployment, but in general, engineers have to submit contract code to the blockchain where the transaction will wait to be mined.
 After it’s mined, the contract is considered deployed.